-Torvehallerne, the glass market in the centre of Copenhagen, sells fresh fruit and vegetables, fresh fish, meat, cheese, and lots of ready-to-eat choices from coffee and pastries to sandwiches and pizza.
-Whether you go for breakfast, lunch, dinner, groceries, or just a browse around, you’ll find something tasty and exciting.
+Torvehallerne is the glass market in the centre of Copenhagen, sells fresh fruit and vegetables, fresh fish, meat, cheese, and lots of ready-to-eat choices from coffee and Danish pastries to sandwiches and pizza.
+It’s located between the busy Nørreport Station and Dronning Louises Bridge which crosses the Copenhagen lakes.
+It’s a perfect place to go for breakfast, lunch, dinner, groceries, or just a browse around; you’re sure to find something tasty and exciting.

 Not sure where to start with these large market halls?
 We’ve done the leg-work to find out what’s good, and what’s very good.

-Here’s our guide for finding the best of Torvehallerne, Copenhagen’s glass market:
+Here’s our guide to what to eat, drink and see at Torvehallerne, Copenhagen’s glass market:

 Best Coffee at Torvehallerne

 Coffee Collective serves the best coffee at Torvehallerne, and, for many, the best coffee in Copenhagen.
 In fact, Coffee Collective is so respected, that some people take the metro in directly from their airport on their layover, just to try their world-renowned coffee.
 Their ethically-bought beans are roasted at their micro-roasters in Frederiksberg.

 With strong flavors and perfectly-made espresso, nordic filter, and pour-over options, you can’t get a better cup of coffee.
 They also have a coffee kombucha which is a slightly carbonated fermented filter coffee on in a bottle.
 If the sun is shining, grab a cup and go sit outside for the best possible start to your day.
 Expert tip: In the summertime they serve coffee soft serve and it’s delicious!